City Election Information for Candidates

 Contact the City Clerk at JessieC@takomaparkmd.gov or at 301-891-7267 for additional information about running for office.

 Qualifications for Election

 Candidates for the office of councilmember must have resided in the city (and ward from which they are elected) for at least six months immediately preceding their election, must be at least 18 years of age on the day of the election, and must be qualified voters of the city.
 Councilmembers must maintain their principal residence in the city and in their ward during their term of office.
-If a councilmember changes his/her principal residence from the ward from which the councilmember was elected, the councilmember’s term shall be immediately terminated and the vacancy shall be filled as provided in Section 308 of the City Charter.
-Councilmembers are prohibited from holding other publicly elected offices during their term of office, and are prohibited from serving on any city board, commission, or other body that has authority to adjudicate or otherwise resolve disputes.
+If a councilmember changes principal residence from the ward from which the councilmember was elected, the councilmember’s term shall be immediately terminated and the vacancy shall be filled as provided in Section 308 of the City Charter.
+Councilmembers are prohibited from holding other publicly elected offices during their term of office and are prohibited from serving on any city board, commission, or other body that has the authority to adjudicate or otherwise resolve disputes.

 Write-In Candidates for the Election

 Any person nominated or presenting herself/himself as a write-in candidate must meet the qualifications of the office for which s/he is nominated and must file the required candidate forms.
 A person whose name appears on the ballot may not register as a write-in candidate, and a person may only register as a write-in candidate for one office in any election.

 Candidates' Access to Multi-unit Buildings

 After providing notice to landlords and tenants, qualified candidates and their volunteers are permitted to enter apartment buildings to campaign for office or register voters.
 Access is limited to buildings in a candidate's ward if running for City Council.
 A candidate for Mayor may access buildings in any ward.

 Candidates in the City Election become eligible for access after they are nominated at the Nominating Caucus.